 The IceCube Neutrino Observatory [1, 2] is a cubic-kilometer-sized array of 5,160 photomultiplier 158 tubes (PMTs) buried in the Antarctic ice sheet, designed to observe high-energy neutrinos interacting 159 with the ice [3].
 In 2011, the IceCube Collaboration completed the installation of 86 vertical strings 160 of PMT modules, eight of which were arranged in a denser configuration known as the DeepCore 161 sub-array [4].
 Each string in IceCube contains 60 digital optical modules (DOMs), which contain 162 a single PMT each, as well as all required electronics [5].
 The primary 78 strings (excluding 163 DeepCore) are spaced 125 m apart in a hexagonal grid, with the DOMs extending from 1450 m to 164 2450 m below the surface of the ice sheet.
-The additional DeepCore strings (79-86) are positioned 165 between the centermost strings in the detector, reducing the horizontal DOM-to-DOM distance in 166 this region to between 42 m and 72 m.
-The lower 50 DOMs on these strings are located in the 167 deepest 350 m of the detector near the clearest ice [6], while the upper ten provide a cosmic ray veto 168 extending down from 1900 m to 2000 m below the surface.
-Beyond the in-ice detectors, there exists 169 a surface array, IceTop, consisting of 81 stations located just above the in-ice IceCube strings.
-The 170 PMTs located in IceTop operate at a lower gain and are not subject to this analysis.
-171 gel and is surrounded by a wire mesh to reduce the effect of the Earth's ambient magnetic field.
-The glass housing is transparent to wavelengths 350 nm and above [7].
+The additional DeepCore strings (79-86) are positioned 165 between the centermost strings in the detector, reducing the horizontal DOM-to-DOM distance 166 in this region to between 42 m and 72 m.
+The lower 50 DOMs on these strings are located in 167 the deepest 350 m of the detector surrounded by the cleanest ice [6], while the upper ten provide 168 a cosmic ray veto extending down from 1900 m to 2000 m below the surface.
+Above the in-ice 169 detectors, there exists a surface array, IceTop [7], consisting of 81 stations located just above the 170 in-ice IceCube strings.
+The PMTs located in IceTop DOMs operate at a lower gain and the data from these PMTs was not included in the current analysis; however, the IceTop PMTs are calibrated 172 to single photoelectron charge distribution in a similar way as the in-ice PMTs (see Sec.
+5.1 in Ref.
+[7]).